3ff3x0r/CEUAS/README.md

             print("\nFull report saved to 'similar_rows_report.csv'")
         else:
-            print("\nNo similar rows found above the threshold.")
+            print("\nNo similar rows found above the threshold.") print("""
+    --- Methodological Summary & Plot Explanation ---
+    To identify similar rows, this script employs a standard NLP vector space model.
+    First, each row's text is converted into a numerical vector using a Bag-of-Ngrams approach (counting both single words and two-word phrases).

+    The similarity between these vectors is then calculated using Cosine Similarity.
+    This metric evaluates the cosine of the angle between two vectors, effectively measuring how similar their content is, irrespective of the total length of the text.
+A score of 1.0 means the content is proportionally identical.

+    The plot shows the number of pairs found at different similarity cutoffs.
+    The "elbow" on this plot indicates a point of diminishing returns—the optimal cutoff that captures the most significant duplicates without including too many dissimilar pairs.

+    We will proceed with an empirically chosen default threshold of 0.85.
+This value is a common baseline as it typically represents a strong textual overlap, allowing for minor variations (like typos or rephrasing) while still ensuring the core content is the same.
+    """)

 if __name__ == '__main__':
     main()

 ```

+        --- Methodological Summary & Plot Explanation ---
+        To identify similar rows, this script employs a standard NLP vector space model.
+        First, each row's text is converted into a numerical vector using a Bag-of-Ngrams approach
+        (counting both single words and two-word phrases).

+        The similarity between these vectors is then calculated using Cosine Similarity.
+        This metric evaluates the cosine of the angle between two vectors, effectively measuring
+        how similar their content is, irrespective of the total length of the text.
+A score
+        of 1.0 means the content is proportionally identical.

+        The plot shows the number of pairs found at different similarity cutoffs.
+        The "elbow" on this plot indicates a point of diminishing returns—the optimal cutoff
+        that captures the most significant duplicates without including too many dissimilar pairs.

+        We will proceed with an empirically chosen default threshold of 0.85.
+This value is
+        a common baseline as it typically represents a strong textual overlap, allowing for
+        minor variations (like typos or rephrasing) while still ensuring the core content is
+        the same.

     Success!
 Spreadsheet 'Principal' loaded into a DataFrame.
     Preserved 'Cód.' column as Original_ID and dropped the original.